esxr/coms4507-notes/Blockchain as a service(BaaS).md

 - [ ] **Explain flaw in current implementation**

 - [ ] **Explain aim of new technology**
+Blockchain as a service (BaaS) is a blockchain service offering that allows customers to use cloud-based services to develop, use and host their blockchain apps, functions and smart contracts.

 - [ ] **Key features of new technology**
 - cloud storage
 - dbms
 - user auth